Zafar Chaudhry: Chief of Air Staff and reforms (1972–1974)

 On 3 April 1972, Air Marshal Chaudhry was appointed first Chief of Air Staff and took over the command of the Pakistan Air Force.
 In 1973, he authorised the Air Intelligence to conduct inquiries for the court-martial of several senior air force officers for their alleged political role in de-stabilising the civilian government.

 This decision sparked controversy between the Air Force and the civilian government.
 Eventually, the decision was reversed upon being determined that the investigation was opened for inappropriate reasons, allowing the alleged officers to continue their military service in 1974.
 Upon learning of this development, Chaudhry immediately tendered his resignation.

 Resignation and later life

 Not known for affluence he took a job in USA selling cars.
 Later he joined Mr. Babar Ali in Lahore to look after WWF in Pakistan.

 Chaudhry was the last air marshal to command the Air Force, and was succeeded by Zulfiqar Ali Khan, the air force's first four-star rank officer.
 After his retirement, Chaudhry became an activist, returned to Pakistan, and was one of the founding members of the Human Rights Commission of Pakistan in the 1980s, subsequently serving on its council.

 On 17 December 2019, Chaudhry died of cardiac arrest, aged 93, in Lahore, Pakistan.

+In popular culture

+He is portrayed by Ajay Mehra in the 2026 Indian film Border 2, which is based on various engagements during the Indo-Pakistani War of 1971 including Operation Chengiz Khan by the PAF.